The Best Gathering Spots: 7 Ways to Remodel a Dining Space

 When Erin moved into her apartment, it was the kitchen that needed the most improvement.
 In her previous homes, the kitchen was always cut off from the living space so she found it difficult to entertain.
 So when she renovated her current place, she decided to partially open up the kitchen and put in a two-sided counter.
 “Pancake mornings are more Zen now that everyone has their own stool to sit on to help,” says Erin.

 Talk about maximizing your space!
 Sweeten homeowner Giulia decided to have her window seats do double duty.
 Not only are they window seats, but they also serve as dining room “chairs.”
 Paired with a large, round dining table, it is the ideal place for friends and family to gather around.

 Sara and Mike knew when they bought their 100-year-old house that it would need work.
 So they hired a Sweeten contractor to re-envision most of their home.
 However, the pièce de résistance is the over-sized island that acts as an anchor to the cooking and dining areas.
 The counter extends fully over the stools so that “you don’t need to strain over the chairs to get to the island,” says Sara.

 Laura and Walter were thrilled when their Sweeten contractor was able to figure out how to give them more space to entertain.
 Their contractor found a way to include both a peninsula and a dining nook.
 The bonus?
 At the end of the peninsula near the living room, they were able to place a small bookshelf.
 It stores their favorite cookbooks for those nights when they cook for family and friends.

 Need an expert general contractor to remodel your dining space or kitchen?

 Entertaining on your mind?
-Here’s how to renovate a kitchen for optimal hosting.
+Here’s how to renovate a kitchen and what it will cost.